Seamlessly process recurring payments

 How does Account Updater work?

 We offer a consultative approach and can tailor the Account Updater service to best suit your business.
-However, the our core Account Updater process looks like this:
+However, our core Account Updater process looks like this:

 - Each month, prior to your next billing cycle, Acquired.com will proactively check the card details for all the tokenised cards you have stored with us that are about to expire.